A grid of small tool tiles, one flipped open to reveal its own source code underneath.

 A Fork button on every tool (and why I hardened a hyperlink)

-There is a particular moment, maybe a minute into using a small tool, where you stop thinking about your task and start thinking about the tool itself.
-You paste a hex code into the color converter, watch it spit back HSL, and some quiet part of your brain asks: how does this actually work?
+You know the moment.
+A minute into using some small tool, you stop thinking about your task and start thinking about the tool itself.
+You paste a hex code into the color converter, it spits back HSL, and a quiet part of your brain pipes up: how does this actually work?
 Could I just have this one?

-For the forty-one tools on /utilities, the honest answer has always been yes.
-They're open source, every one of them runs entirely in your browser, and the whole repository has been public the entire time.
-But "the code is public" and "here is the code for the thing you are looking at right now" are very different promises, and until last week the page only kept the first one.
-This is a note about closing that gap with a single button — and then, because I apparently cannot leave well enough alone, spending a second pass hardening that button until a hyperlink had unit tests.
+Yes.
+For all forty-one tools on /utilities, that's always been the honest answer.
+Open source, every one, running entirely in your browser, with the whole repository public from day one.
+Here's the thing, though.
+"The code is public" and "here is the code for the thing you're staring at right now" are not the same promise.
+Until last week the page only made the first one.
+This note is about closing that gap with a single button — and then, because I apparently cannot leave well enough alone, about a second pass that hardened the button until a plain hyperlink somehow had unit tests.

 The smallest honest version

-The feature is almost too small to describe.
-Every tool page now has a Fork button in its top-right chrome, sitting next to the favorite star and the copy-link icon.
-Click it and you land on that exact tool's source file on GitHub — not the repository root, not a search results page, the file.
-The color picker's button opens ColorPalette.jsx.
-The regex tester's opens RegexTester.jsx.
-Eighty-odd lines, the thing you were just using, ready to read or copy or fork.
+Small feature.
+Maybe too small to bother writing up.
+But every tool page now carries a Fork button in its top-right chrome, parked beside the favorite star and the copy-link icon, and clicking it drops you onto that exact tool's source file on GitHub.
+Not the repository root, not a search results page.
+The file.
+Color picker opens ColorPalette.jsx.
+Regex tester opens RegexTester.jsx.
+Eighty-odd lines, the thing you were just using, sitting there to read or copy or fork.

 One edit, forty-one tools

-The only genuinely new information the button needs is which file each tool lives in.
-That's a small map from a tool's id to its path in the repo, plus a four-line helper that turns an id into a GitHub URL:
+What does the button actually need to know?
+Only which file each tool lives in.
+So: a small map from a tool's id to its path in the repo, and a four-line helper that turns an id into a GitHub URL.

 export function toolSourceUrl(id) {